PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 Via the ``enable_ca`` argument we triggered computing confusion tables for all cross-validation folds, but otherwise there is no change in the code.
-Afterwards the aggregated confusions for the whole cross-validation procedure is available in the ``ca`` collection.
-Let's take a look (note that in the printed manual the output is truncated due to page width contraints -- please refer to the HTML-based version full the full matrix).
+Afterwards the aggregated confusion for the whole cross-validation procedure is available in the ``ca`` collection.
+Let's take a look (note that in the printed manual the output is truncated due to page width constraints -- please refer to the HTML-based version full the full matrix).

 >>> print cvte.ca.confusion.as_string(description=True)
 ----------.